davidsmith2/css-helpers/README.md

 A small library of CSS helper classes that can be used to reduce the amount of CSS that can be added every time you need to add a new module or elements.
+A LESS-based version of Ahmad Ajmi's SASS-based CSS Helpers library.

 ### Add it to your project